thrightguy/CloudToLocalLLM/README.md

    - Open your browser and navigate to `http://localhost:3000`
    - Log in with your Auth0 credentials

+#### Cloud Deployment Options

+You can deploy the cloud component to various cloud platforms:

+1. **Render** (Recommended)
+   - Easy deployment with automatic updates
+   - Free tier available for testing
+   - See [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) for detailed instructions

+2. **Other Cloud Platforms**
+   - The application can be deployed to any platform that supports Node.js
+   - Examples include Heroku, AWS, Azure, Google Cloud, etc.
+   - Deployment steps will vary by platform

 ## Usage

 ### Windows Application